Corgis Are a Queen’s Best Friend

 - The Queen has sent around 50,000 Christmas cards – and counting!

 - She owns an elephant, two giant turtles, a jaguar and a pair of sloths.
-These were presents from other countries, all of which live in London Zoo.
+These were presents from other countries and now live at London Zoo.

 - Even the monarch can go undercover sometimes.
 On a recent low-key trip to Scotland, she met some American tourists while walking.
 When the tourists asked if she lived locally, she mentioned that she had a house nearby, and when asked if she’d ever met the Queen, she simply pointed at her security guard and said, “No, but he has!”.